akiellor/akiellor.github.io/src/posts/03-frankenstein-javascript-generator.md

 Getting to this solution was really fun.
 I was able to iteratively solve the original problem of randomly generating JavaScript and with every iteration I learned a little about JavaScript AST processing and Markov Chains.

 The statistical model still doesn't track many features of the analysed code, so can not be considered done.
-It could be interesting to have the analysis extract a model that would with certainty generate the original code, this would mean that all code features a being accounted.
+It could be interesting to have the analysis pass extract a model that would with certainty generate the original code, this would mean that all code features a being accounted.

 Another extension could be to use the statistical model to drive some IDE auto-completion.
 It would be great if IDE's were able to predict what code was coming next based on the code that has already been written.